Paterson, NJ

 La Tia Delia

-This is a decent Peruvian restaurant on the intersection of Market and Mill Street, near the historic Industrial District.
+This is a great Peruvian restaurant on the intersection of Market and Mill Street, near the historic Industrial District that serves amazing pollo a la brasa!

 Los Inmortales